Style Transfer by Rigid Alignment in Neural Net Feature Space: Introduction

 \section{Introduction}

-Given a pair of style and a target image, style transfer is a process of transferring the texture of the style image to the target image keeping the structure of the target image intact.
-Recent work from \citet{Gatys_16a} (Neural style transfer (NST)) shows the power of the Convolution Neural Networks (CNN) in style transfer.
-The use of multi-level features extracted from different layers of a pre-trained CNN has significantly improved stylization quality.
+Given a pair of style and a target image, style transfer is a process of transferring the texture of the style image to the target image, keeping the structure of the target image unchanged. \emph{Most of the recent work in the neural style transfer is based on the implicit hypothesis is that working in deep neural network feature space can transfer texture and other high-level information from one image to another without altering the image structure much.} Recent work from \citet{Gatys_16a} (Neural style transfer (NST)) shows the power of the Convolution Neural Networks (CNN) in style transfer.

 In just a few years, significant effort has been made to improve NST, either by iterative optimization-based approaches \citep{LiWand16a, Li_17a, Risser_17a} or feed-forward network approximation \citep{Johnson_16a, Ulyanov_16b, Ulyanov_16a, LiWand16b, Dumoul_17a, Chen_17a, Li_17f, Shen_18a, ZhangDana17a, Wang_17c}.
 Optimization-based methods \citep{Gatys_16a, LiWand16a, Li_17a, Risser_17a}, achieve visually great results, but at the cost of efficiency, as every style transfer requires multiple optimization steps.
-On the other hand, feed-forward network based style transfer methods \citep{Johnson_16a, Ulyanov_16b, Ulyanov_16a, LiWand16b, Dumoul_17a, Chen_17a, Li_17f, Shen_18a, ZhangDana17a, Wang_17c} provide efficiency and quality, but at the cost of generalization.
+On the other hand, feed-forward network-based style transfer methods \citep{Johnson_16a, Ulyanov_16b, Ulyanov_16a, LiWand16b, Dumoul_17a, Chen_17a, Li_17f, Shen_18a, ZhangDana17a, Wang_17c} provide efficiency and quality, but at the cost of generalization.
 These networks are limited to a fixed number of styles.

 Arbitrary style transfer can achieve generalization, quality, and efficiency at the same time.
-The goal is to find a transformation that can take style and content features as input, and produce a styled feature that does not compromise reconstructed stylized image quality.
+The goal is to find a transformation that can take style and content features as input, and produce a stylized feature that does not compromise reconstructed stylized image quality.

-However, current work in this regard \citep{HuangBelong17a, Li_17d, ChenSchmidt16a, Sheng_18a} has failed in quality of the generated results. \citet{HuangBelong17a} and \citet{ChenSchmidt16a} use external style signals to supervise the content modification on a feed-forward network.
+However, current works in this regard \citep{HuangBelong17a, Li_17d, ChenSchmidt16a, Sheng_18a} have failed in the quality of the generated results.
+Among these \citet{HuangBelong17a} and \citet{ChenSchmidt16a} use external style signals to supervise the content modification on a feed-forward network.
 The network is trained by using perpetual loss \citep{Johnson_16a}, which is known to be unstable and produce unsatisfactory style transfer results \citep{Gupta_17b, Risser_17a}.

 On the contrary, \citet{Li_17d}, \citet{ChenSchmidt16a} and \citet{Sheng_18a} manipulate the content features under the guidance of the style features in a shared high-level feature space.
 By decoding the manipulated features back into the image space with a style-agnostic image decoder, the reconstructed images will be stylized with seamless integration of the style patterns.
 However, these techniques over-distort the content or fail to balance the low level and global style patterns.